 We expect our operating expenses to increase in absolute dollars as our business grows.
-Additionally, we expect to continue to incur increased expenses to operate as a public company, including costs to comply with the rules and regulations applicable to companies listed on a national securities exchange, costs related to compliance and reporting obligations pursuant to the rules and regulations of the SEC, and increased expenses for insurance, investor relations, and professional services.
+We also expect to continue to incur increased expenses to operate as a public company including costs to comply with the rules and regulations applicable to companies listed on a national securities exchange, and costs related to compliance and reporting obligations pursuant to the rules and regulations of the SEC, including regarding internal control over financial reporting under Section 404 of the Sarbanes Oxley Act.